BCNet: Bronchus Classification via Structure Guided Representation Learning: Method

-\textbf{(1) Definition of Node and Edge in the Graph.} Based on the segmentation mask of the bronchus from Stage 1, we construct a Hybrid Point-Voxel Graph with the following steps, as shown in Fig.\ref{btc}.
-Firstly, we skeletonize the mask by extracting the centerline (see Fig. \ref{btc}(b)).
-Secondly, according to the number $N$ of foreground voxels in the 26-connected neighborhood of each voxel on the centerline, we define the end-points ($N=1$), edge-points ($N=2$), and division-points ($N \geq 3$), as shown in Fig.~\ref{btc}(c).
-Finally, as Fig.~\ref{btc}(d) shows, we divide the branches into segments (i.e., node in the graph) based on these points.
-The edge of the graph is defined by the connectivity between line segments, which are divided by a division point.
+\paragraph{Definition of Point-Voxel Graph} Given a binary segmentation mask of the bronchus, we update the mask as its maximum connected region and define a point-voxel graph with the region, using mixed voxel and point-level features as node embeddings.
+The point-voxel graph was built, as shown in Fig.~\ref{btc}.
+First, we skeletonize the binary mask by extracting the centerline (see Fig. \ref{btc}(b)) via an existing algorithm \cite{lee1994building}.
+Second, according to the number $N$ of foreground voxels in the 26-connected neighborhood of each voxel on the centerline, we define the endpoints ($N=1$), edge points ($N=2$), and division points ($N \geq 3$), as shown in Fig.~\ref{btc}(c).
+Finally, as Fig.~\ref{btc}(d) displays, we divide the branches into segments with these points.
+Each bronchial segment corresponds to a node in the proposed point-voxel graph.
+An edge of the graph is defined by the connectivity between two line segments that are divided by a division point.
+The details of our network structure are shown in Table~\ref{tab:net-structure}.

-\textbf{(2) Point-wise Coordinate Feature.} To obtain the point-wise coordinate feature, we need to generate the point cloud from the bronchus mask.
-Based on the bronchus tree shown in Fig. \ref{btc}(d), we crop out the bounding box from each bronchial segment (i.e., node in the graph) of the bronchus tree.
-Each segment is composed of centerline's voxels.
-Then the coordinate (i.e., $X$, $Y$, and $Z$) of each voxel is normalized to [0, 1] with respect to the shape of the bounding box.
-We sub-sample $K$ voxels on each branch as the number of voxels varies.
-In this way, we obtain the point cloud feature that contains three-dimensional coordinates of $K$ voxels with the length $3 \times K$. $K$ is set to 10, empirically.
+\paragraph{Point-wise Coordinate Feature} We generate the point cloud from the bronchus mask to obtain the point-wise coordinate feature.
+We crop out the bounding box of each bronchial segment (i.e., a node in the graph) from the bronchus tree.
+Each segment is composed of the centerline voxels that are within the bounding box.
+Then the coordinate ($X$, $Y$, and $Z$) of each voxel is normalized to [0, 1] concerning the shape of the bounding box.
+Such normalization is expected to help describe the pose and angle of a segment.
+Let $L$ be the length of the center line, We divide the centerline into $K-1$ parts with the same interval $\frac{L}{K-1}$, and collect $K$ points from the start and the end points of these $K-1$ parts.
+For each bronchial segment, we define its \textit{point-wise coordinate feature} as the list of three-dimensional coordinates of these $K$ points.
+In this way, for each bronchial segment, we obtain its point cloud feature that contains three-dimensional coordinates of $K$ voxels and has a length of $3 \times K$.
+The detailed analysis of the hyper-parameter $K$ is shown in Table~\ref{tab:ablacls}.